Celebrity Family Feud: ABC run

 On April 9, 2015, ABC announced that it had picked up a new incarnation of Celebrity Family Feud, premiering on June 21, 2015 and hosted by Steve Harvey—the current host of the syndicated version of Family Feud.
 It marked the first time that any version of Family Feud aired on ABC since the end of the original version hosted by Richard Dawson in June 1985.
 Unlike the syndicated version of Feud, which was taped in Atlanta, Georgia from 2011 until 2017 and again since 2020, this version had been taped in Los Angeles, California from 2015 until 2024, and featured the return of Burton Richardson, who announced the syndicated version of Family Feud from 1999 to 2010, to the series.
 Richardson left Celebrity Family Feud in December 2023, and the show left Los Angeles, California in December 2024.

 The eleventh season, which began airing in July 2024, featured Myeshia Mizuno assuming the role of showrunner, and Rubin Ervin (the current announcer of the syndicated version of Family Feud) replacing Richardson as announcer.
 The order for season 11 also included two The Best of Family Feud clip shows presented by Harvey—Decades of Laughs (a retrospective featuring notable moments spanning the history of the show's run), and The Best of Steve Harvey.
-On April 30, 2025, it was announced that the show was renewed for a twelfth season, which premiered on July 10, 2025, and it moved to Tyler Perry Studios in Atlanta, Georgia, where the syndicated version has been taped since 2024.
+On April 30, 2025, it was announced that the show was renewed for a twelfth season, which premiered on July 10, 2025, and it moved to Tyler Perry Studios in Atlanta, Georgia, where the syndicated version was taped there from 2024 to 2025, and the show was moved to Trilith Studios for its thirteenth season, in 2026, with the syndicated version being taped there from 2021 to 2024 and again since 2026.